What's New!

 Alaric eventually accepted to retreat and to allow supplies into the sieged city, but in 410

-guards at Porta Ostiensis Alaric and his Visigoths
+On August 24 Alaric and his Visigoths

 broke into the streets of Rome and sacked the city for three days.
+They were searching for gold and silver and they found them

 in the temples to the old gods.

-Visigoths, after having sacked for a second time Rome, settled in southern France.
+Britain; the Visigoths, after having sacked for a second time Rome, settled in southern France.
 The direct authority

 of Honorius at his death in 423 was limited to Italy and Africa (Tunisia).

-Porta Tiburtina: upper part of the gate with inscription celebrating Arcadius, Honorius and Stilicho; (right) Porta S. Sebastiano: cross celebrating Stilicho's victory against the Visigoths at the battle of Pollentia (402).
+(right) Porta S. Sebastiano: cross celebrating Stilicho's victory against the Visigoths at the battle of Pollentia

-VICTORIBUS AC TRIUMPHATORIBUS OB INSTAURATOS URBIS AETERNAE MUROS PORTAS AC TURRES (followed by the erased reference to Stilicho)
+MUROS PORTAS AC TURRES (followed by the erased reference to Stilicho).

 Between 401 and 403 Stilicho promoted the strengthening of the walls of Rome: some gates were closed, others

-were reduced in size or modified to form a sort of small castle (e.g. Porta Ostiensis).
+were reduced in size or modified to form a sort of small castle, e.g. Porta Ostiensis.

 The height of the walls was almost doubled, but there were fewer platform for placing catapults